pinDeliver/pinDeliver/documentation/settings.md

 # Settings

-The settings section (Admin/Settings) is divided into several different tabs.
-Each tab has it´s own page.
-Just click the link in the menu tree or below to read more.
+The settings section (Admin/Settings) is organized into multiple tabs, each with its own dedicated page.
+Simply click on the respective link in the menu tree or below to access further details.

 Tabs:
 * [Basic settings](settings_basic.md)